Understanding Sources of Demographic Predictability in Brain MRI via Disentangling Anatomy and Contrast: Introduction

 This perspective is particularly relevant for brain MRI.
 Although demographic bias has been documented in MRI-based models~\cite{achara2025invisibleattributesvisiblebiases,biasmri2022,melba:2025:035:danaee}, its origins remain unclear.
 Brain MRI is intrinsically heterogeneous: image appearance is governed by interactions between sequence parameters (e.g., TR, TE), scanner hardware, and site-specific protocols.
 These acquisition-dependent factors systematically shape intensity distributions and tissue contrast, introducing variability sources that correlate with demographic attributes.
 As anatomical structure and acquisition-dependent contrast are entangled in raw images, conventional models cannot determine whether the demographic signal arises from biological variation, acquisition settings, or their interaction.

 To understand the underlying drivers of demographic bias in brain MRI, we employ disentangled representation learning frameworks, specifically MR-CLIP~\cite{avci2025metadataaligned3dmrirepresentations} and DIST-CLIP~\cite{avci2025distcliparbitrarymetadataimage}.
-These models decompose brain MRI into distinct anatomical images and contrast-only embeddings, enabling explicit separation of structural information from acquisition-dependent signal.
-We train predictive models for age, sex, and race using (i) full brain MRI images, (ii) anatomy-focused images that are independent of contrast, and (iii) contrast-only embeddings that capture acquisition characteristics while minimizing anatomical content.
+These models decompose brain MRI into distinct anatomical images and contrast embeddings, enabling explicit separation of structural information from acquisition-dependent signal.
+We train predictive models for age, sex, and race using (i) full brain MRI images, (ii) anatomy-focused images that supress acquisition effects, and (iii) contrast embeddings that capture acquisition characteristics while minimizing anatomical content.
 By comparing predictive performance across these representations, we quantify the relative contributions of anatomical structure and acquisition-induced contrast to the demographic signal.
-Our contributions are: (1)~a controlled framework for disentangling anatomical and acquisition-dependent sources of the demographic signal in brain MRI; (2)~evidence, across three datasets and multiple MRI sequences, that anatomical structure is the dominant carrier of demographic information; and (3)~showing that contrast-only embeddings retain a weaker, dataset-specific signal that does not generalise across sites, establishing that effective bias mitigation strategies must address both sources.
+Our contributions are: (1)~a controlled framework for disentangling anatomical and acquisition-dependent sources of the demographic signal in brain MRI; (2)~evidence, across three datasets and multiple MRI sequences, that anatomical structure is the dominant carrier of demographic information; and (3)~showing that contrast embeddings retain only a weak, dataset-specific signal that does not generalise across sites, establishing that effective bias mitigation strategies must primarily address anatomical variation, depending on site-specific demographics and protocols, acquisition characteristics may also require consideration.